GeneZip: Region-Aware Compression for Long Context DNA Modeling: A Detailed Analysis of GeneZip's Compression Performance

 \section{A Detailed Analysis of GeneZip's Compression Performance}

-\paragraph{Evaluation protocol.} We evaluate encoder-only checkpoints on the held-out chromosomes \texttt{chr8}, \texttt{chr9}, and \texttt{chr10} using contiguous 128\,Kbp windows (3{,}262 windows in total).
+\paragraph{Evaluation protocol.} We evaluate the same encoder-only checkpoint set on human and mouse held-out data.
+For human, we tile the full held-out chromosomes \texttt{chr8}, \texttt{chr9}, and \texttt{chr10} into contiguous non-overlapping 128\,Kbp windows.
+The raw block contains 3262 windows; using the same standard ambiguity filter as the GENCODE preprocessing path (\texttt{max\_n\_frac}=0.05), we evaluate 3094 windows and skip 168 high-\texttt{N} or assembly-gap windows.
+For mouse, we use a fixed-seed three-chromosome block (\texttt{chr11}, \texttt{chr19}, and \texttt{chr10}) from the GENCODE-derived mouse genome and apply the same contiguous 128\,Kbp tiling and ambiguity filter.
+The raw block contains 2456 windows; 2368 windows pass the filter and 88 high-\texttt{N} or assembly-gap windows are skipped.
 For each window, the encoder predicts a hard boundary mask (with reverse-complement averaging), inducing a variable-length tokenization; all metrics below are computed per window and then reported as mean $\pm$ standard deviation.
+For both H-Net and GeneZip, Table~\ref{tab:pretrain_metrics} reports the stage 2 boundary-mask BPT; stage 1 routing tracks are used only as diagnostics.

 \paragraph{Metrics.} Let a window contain $L$ bases $x_{1:L}$ and let boundary positions $0=s_1 < s_2 < \cdots < s_T < s_{T+1}=L$ define token spans $[s_t, s_{t+1})$.
 The \emph{observed} base-per-token (BPT) is